privacybydesign/pbdf-website/pages/en/irma-start.md

 thing that the thief can do there is disable your account.
 Hopefully, by then, you have already done this yourself.

-To summarise: the MyIRMA server offers additional protection and inspection, but cannot do anything on its own --- except disable.
+To summarize: the MyIRMA server offers additional protection and inspection, but cannot do anything on its own --- except disable.
 The Privacy by Design foundation operates the MyIRMA server in order enable the usage of IRMA.
 In principle, other parties can run such a server